 - At the Hanover Tomato Festival on July 11;

 - And a culminating celebration on October 17, at Hanover Courthouse from 9 a.m. until noon.
 An official ceremony will mark the County’s birthday and open the new Hanover Museum of History and Culture.
 Hanover Tavern’s AutumnFest will be held across U.S. Rt.
 301 on that day as well.

-However, changes have taken place due to the outbreak of COVID-19, the novel coronavirus.
-The 2020 Strawberry Faire has been cancelled.
-The event at Patrick Henry’s Scotchtown has been postponed; Preservation Virginia hopes to offer it in the fall of 2020.
+However, due to the outbreak of COVID-19, the 2020 Strawberry Faire and the 2020 Tomato Festival were cancelled.
+The event at Patrick Henry’s Scotchtown has been postponed, with a new target date of September 26.

 Volunteers are needed and partnerships are sought with local organizations and businesses.
 Here’s a form to sign up to volunteer.

 To contact a staff person to get information about the celebration or find out how you can help, e-mail firstname.lastname@example.org